yogeshsr/search-spike/README.md

     docker tag html-web-ui yogeshsr/get-started:html-web-ui-1.0
     docker push yogeshsr/get-started:html-web-ui-1.0

+    Note:
-    Note: html-web-ui-2.0 is pushed with serviceUrl to localhost in currency-autocomplete.js Refer [README-CLUSTER.md](./README-CLUSTER.md)
+    html-web-ui-2.0 is pushed with serviceUrl to localhost in currency-autocomplete.js localhost is used in local non-cluster env.
+    Refer [README-CLUSTER.md](./README-CLUSTER.md)

 ### Notes